kevinburke/customize-twitter-1.1/README.md

-Add custom CSS to the Twitter 1.1 Widget
+Add custom CSS to the Twitter 1.1 Embed Widget

 ## Usage